rsdoiel/pttk/IDEAS.md

 Ideas/Musings
 =============

-This is a document is an exploration of what pdtk could be.
+This is a document is an exploration of what pttk could be.

 A Question and Possibilities
 ----------------------------